2026 Copa Argentina

 The 2026 Copa Argentina (officially the Copa Argentina AXION energy 2026 for sponsorship reasons) is the sixteenth edition of the Copa Argentina, and the fourteenth since the relaunch of the tournament in 2011.
-Independiente Rivadavia will be the defending champions.
+The competition began on 18 January and will end on 4 November 2026.
+Independiente Rivadavia were the defending champions, but they were eliminated in the quarterfinals.

 The champions will qualify for the 2027 Copa Libertadores.

 Teams

 The 64 teams that take part in this competition include: all thirty teams from the Primera División; fifteen teams of the Primera Nacional; five from the Primera B, four from the Primera C, and ten teams from Federal A.

 First Level

 Primera División

 All thirty teams of the 2025 tournament qualified.